 Make sure to dynamically set the

-:id of the form action!
+of the article you're editing!
 You'll also need to

 make sure the form includes the hidden input tag to change the request from